l7mp/stunner/README.md

 (i.e., the `endPort` field).
 Furthermore, certain Kubernetes CNIs (like the GKE data plane v2), even if accepting the `endPort` parameter, will fail to correctly enforce it.
-For such cases the below `NetworkPolicy` will allow STUNner to access _all_ UDP ports on the media server; this is less secure, but still restricts malicious users to access any service except the media server via STUNner.
+For such cases the below `NetworkPolicy` will allow STUNner to access _all_ UDP ports on the media server; this is less secure, but still blocks malicious access via STUNner to any service other than the media servers.

 ```yaml
 $ kubectl apply -f - <<EOF